DFHack/dfhack/docs/dev/Lua API.rst

 * ``pass_movement_keys`` (default: ``false``)

-  Whether to pass the map movement keys to the lower viewscreens if they ar not handled by this ZScreen.
+  Whether to pass the map movement keys to the lower viewscreens if they are not handled by this ZScreen.

 * ``pass_mouse_clicks`` (default: ``true``)